michaelhasson/SandAI_Z/README.md

 Be sure to look through the checklist (below and in the inference notebook) to make sure that your images meet the requirements for classification!

+If you use SandAI in your research, please cite our publication: Hasson, M., Marvin, M.C., and Lapôtre, M.G.A., 2024, Automated determination of transport and depositional environments in sand and sandstones: Proceedings of the National Academy of Sciences, v.
+121, p. e2407655121, doi:10.1073/pnas.2407655121.

 ## Checklist

 Before using the model, it is critical to make that images are suitable for model inference.
 Failure to do so will lead to inaccurate results.
 The requirements are: